Mined areas, section

 were placed on both sides of the fence.
 Places where the military

 had bases are always suspicious and the range of devices left

 there can be extensive.
 These may have been placed defensively,

-or to deny the area to anyone else.
+to deny the area to anyone else, or simply abandoned.

 essential items of infrastructure in the country are also likely

 to have been protected with mines.
 For example, this power-line

 was mined to prevent it being blown up.
 After the war, the damaged

 line could not be repaired until the area had been thoroughly searched and cleared because no one was sure where